 VaHomeschoolers lobbied in support of companion bills in both the House of Delegates (HB 1208, Pogge-R) and the Senate (SB 564, Black-R) that created this change in the Home Instruction Statute.

 Sample Curriculum Descriptions

-Here are some examples of curriculum descriptions that VaHomeschoolers believes meet the requirement of the Home Instruction Statute.
+Click the radio buttons for a few examples of curriculum descriptions that VaHomeschoolers believes meet the requirement of the Home Instruction Statute.
 Each one includes a listing of courses or subjects to be studied.
 We have included examples that reflect a broad array of student ages and homeschooling approaches.
 Please note that if your family uses a student-led educational approach, listing the subject areas that your child will be learning as distinct areas (even though they may be learning in overlapping areas much of the time) is useful in helping school divisions to recognize your curriculum description as satisfactory under the law.

 This information is provided as a courtesy of The Organization of Virginia Homeschoolers.
 It is not intended as legal advice.
 For legal advice, contact a licensed attorney.

 VaHomeschoolers is a non-profit public charity with 501(c)(3) status; your donation is tax-deductible to the extent provided by law.